Blood is a connective tissue which is composed of a fluid matrix (plasma) and formed elements.

-1. Granulocytes , e.g., neutrophils, eosinophils and basophils
+- Granulocytes , e.g., neutrophils, eosinophils and basophils

-2. Agranulocytes. e.g., Lymphocytes and monocytes.
+- Agranulocytes. e.g., Lymphocytes and monocytes.

 Two such groupings – the ABO and Rh – are widely used all over the world.

 |Blood Groups and Donor Compatibility|

-In case of her subsequent pregnancies, the Rh antibodies from the mother (Rh –ve) can leak into the blood of the foetus (Rh +ve) and destroy the foetal RBCs.
-This could be fatal to the foetus or could cause severe anaemia and jaundice to the baby.
+In case of her becoming pregnant again, the Rh antibodies from the mother (Rh –ve) can leak into the blood of the foetus (Rh +ve) and destroy the foetal RBCs.
+This can prove fatal to the foetus or can cause severe anemia and jaundice to the baby.
 This condition is called erythroblastosis foetalis.
 This can be avoided by administering anti-Rh antibodies to the mother immediately after the delivery of the first child.